ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/defining-a-schema/subscriptions.md

 </Schema>
 </ExampleTabs>

-> ⚠️ Note: Only **one** subscription type can be registered using `AddSubscriptionType()`.
+> Warning: Only **one** subscription type can be registered using `AddSubscriptionType()`.
 If we want to split up our subscription type into multiple classes, we can do so using type extensions.
 >
 > [Learn more about extending types](/docs/hotchocolate/v12/defining-a-schema/extending-types)